Fed's downgrade of economic outlook signals longer rate hike wait

 'A LITTLE DOVISH'

 In its statement, the Fed said the pace of job gains had moderated, a downgrade of its view last month and a reflection of the poor March employment data.
-It also noted that the underutilisation of labour resources was little changed - it had used the term "improved" in its March statement.
+It also noted that the underutilization of labor resources was little changed - it had used the term "improved" in its March statement.

 "On net it seems to be a little dovish given the weaker-than-expected activity we have seen," said Gennadiy Goldberg of TD Securities.